maptiler/leaflet-maptilersdk/README.md

 Here are the major options:

 - `geolocate`: [boolean] if `true`, will locate the user and center the map accordingly.
-Note that Leaflet still requires the use of `.setView()` but this will be ignored.
+Note that Leaflet still requires the use of `.setView()`, but this will be ignored.
 Default: `false`.
-- `language`: [string] by default is using the language from the system settings, and falls back to local names.
+- `language`: [string] by default uses the language from the system settings and falls back to local names.
 Yet the language can be enforced with one from the list below.
 Depending on how you are importing, you could use `L.MaptilerLanguage.ENGLISH`, `MaptilerLanguage.ENGLISH` or `leafletmaptilersdk.MaptilerLanguage.ENGLISH`. <details>
-  <summary>See the list of possible languages</summary>
+  <summary>➡️ See the list of possible languages ⬅️</summary>
   - `L.MaptilerLanguage.AUTO` uses the language of the browser
   - `L.MaptilerLanguage.STYLE_LOCK` maintains the language as defined in the `style.json`
   - `L.MaptilerLanguage.LATIN` default language that uses latin charset